Skip to main content

 Charles Edwards, Jr., CCE

 Charles Edwards joined SRS Distribution and Heritage Family of companies in early 2022.
-In his current role he oversees the people, systems, and processes that support the field Credit Managers.
+In his current role he oversees people, systems, and processes that support the Trade Credit function for SRS, Heritage, and The Home Depot.
 He and his teams are responsible for the development, implementation, and maintenance of the systems and technology used in AR management and customer financial services.

 Charles started his Credit career in 2003 as a project manager with JC Penney Corp, where he designed data bases to support Finance and Accounting teams.
-He joined Ferguson Enterprises in 2005, where he held many positions over his 16-year stint, including: Credit Trainee, Credit Manager, Director of Credit, and Sr. Regional Credit Operations Manager.
-Charles has a passion for innovation and helping people use technology to improve their lives.
+He joined Ferguson Enterprises in 2005, where he held many positions over his 16-year stint, including: Director of National Credit Operations.
+Charles has a passion for innovation and helping people use technology and new ideas to reach their full potential.

 Thomas Fawkes, Esq.